FriendlyAgent/RavenDB.AspNetCore.IdentityCore/README.md

 }
 ```

-Optional if you want to make your own user:
+Optional if you want to implement your own user/role model:
 >**Note:** Don't forget to change IdentityUser to ApplicationUser in the Startup.cs.
 ```csharp
 public class ApplicationUser